 Have you ever read the ingredients listed on a bottle of household disinfectant, chlorine-free beach, or a packet of hair dye?
 You’ll find something common to all three – Hydrogen Peroxide.

-That same chemical is also used as a mild antiseptic to clean some injuries and abrasions.
+Hydrogen peroxide has been used since 1920s as a mild antiseptic to clean some injuries and abrasions.
 When dabbed over a wound or cut, it leads to the formation of a white sizzling foam that covers the injury, providing protection from infection thanks to its anti-bacterial properties.

 Have you ever wondered why hydrogen peroxide bubbles on our wounds when it is applied as an antiseptic, yet it doesn’t have the same reaction on a table or our hair when used as a disinfectant or hair dye?
 If this has ever tickled your curiosity, you’ve come to the right place.